MichaelCurrin/workflow-builder/index.md

 ## Steps

-More to come hear soon!
-Probably using React.
+This section covers some common snippets across languages, for some of my common build, test and deploy flows.

+TODO: I'll add some snippets here soon.

+For more details, please explore the [Workflows](https://michaelcurrin.github.io/code-cookbook/recipes/ci-cd/github-actions/workflows/) section in my Code Cookbook.

+That covers:

+- Recipes for languages like Python, Ruby, Node, Deno and Go.
+- How to choose and configure Actions from the Marketplace.
-Explore the [Workflows](https://michaelcurrin.github.io/code-cookbook/recipes/ci-cd/github-actions/workflows/) section in my Code Cookbook.
-That covers GH Actions recipes for languages like Python, Ruby, Node, Deno and Go.
-Plus how to do tasks like build to GH Pages, build a Jekyll site or build and release assets.
+- Plus how to do tasks like cache assets, build any app to GH Pages (e.g. React, Vue, Next, MkDocs), build a Jekyll 4 site or to build and release assets.

+## Future development

+After some more content, I'll add interactivity - like using React to control a form and YAML output.

 {% endraw %}